 All anemones are distasteful to deer and rodents.

 Most anemones will flower for three to four weeks.
-After the blossoms have faded, allow the foliage to remain so the plant can build up energy for next year’s flowers.
+After the blossoms fade, allow the foliage to remain so the plant can build up energy for next year’s flowers.

 De Caen and St. Brigid anemones are winter hardy in zones 7-8, though they will benefit from an insulating layer of winter mulch.
 If you live in a colder growing zone or don’t want to risk losing the corms over the winter, you can dig them up in fall after the foliage has died back.
 Let the corms dry thoroughly and then pack them into dry peat moss.
 Store these corms separately (not mixed with other types of bulbs) in a dry, well-ventilated place at 50-55°F. Replant in spring.

 Anemone blanda is hardy to zone 5, but in cold climates, the bulbs appreciate being insulated with straw or leaves to help protect them from extreme cold.